MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-configure-xbl-in-unity.md

 # Configuring Xbox Live in Unity

 > [!NOTE]
-> The Xbox Live Unity plugin is only recommended for [Xbox Live Creators Program](../../../join-dev-program/developer-program-overview.md) members, since currently there is no support for achievements or multiplayer.
+> The Xbox Live Unity plugin is only recommended for members of the Xbox Live Creators Program, since currently there is no support for achievements or multiplayer.
+See [Choosing an Xbox Live developer program](../../../join-dev-program/live-dev-program-overview.md).

 With the [Xbox Live Unity Plugin](https://github.com/Microsoft/xbox-live-unity-plugin), adding Xbox Live support to a Unity game is easy, giving you more time to focus on using Xbox Live in ways that best suit your title.